Honors in Geography

 Subject to the recommendations of the departmental Honors Committee, a student will be considered for graduation

-Independent study and research for an end product, the honors thesis; directed by a member of the geography department, supported by two additional faculty/readers, in all constituting the senior thesis committee.
-Prerequisite: completion of an approved honors sequence, including GHY 3510.
+GHY/PLN 4510: Senior Honors Thesis (1-4) On Demand - Independent study and research for an end product, the honors thesis; directed by a member of the geography faculty, supported by one additional faculty member who may be external to the department.
 Enrollment by qualified applicants only.
 For enrollees, this course may substitute for a Geography & Planning free elective or other course as agreed upon by the Geography & Planning Honors Advisor.

-For more information regarding the Honors College at Appalachian, please contact Dr. Rich Crepeau, our Departmental Honors Director at firstname.lastname@example.org.
+For more information regarding the Honors College at Appalachian, please contact Dr. Rich Crepeau, Departmental Honors Director, at email@example.com.